 The second generation, brothers Guido, Dante Silvestro Dusi (1925-2014), and Benito Dusi (1933-2019), worked in the second vineyard their parents purchased on the west side of California Highway 101, clearing the land and planting the same field blend in the old-world style.
 The first two generations worked together maintaining both vineyards, harvesting, and selling the grapes.
 Dante’s wife Dorothy worked in the vineyards when Dante was working his day-job for the Madonna Construction Company.
 Dorothy supervised workers and managed the annual harvests.
 Second-generation Benito became the first winemaker in the family.
 He made wine in the cellar under his parents’ home and opened the first tasting room on the Dusi Family Ranch, welcoming visitors from Europe and throughout the country.

 The third generation, Rick and Mike Dusi, grew up on the Dante Dusi Vineyard and joined their father and uncles in planting, pruning, farming, harvesting, and selling Zinfandel grapes from the time they were young children.
+Rick would go on to marry his wife, Teresa.
 Joni, Mike’s wife, was welcomed into the family by Caterina and Dorothy over 40 years ago.
 Joni learned their family traditions, recipes, and passion for old vine Zinfandel.
 Joni worked in the vineyards with Dante, her father-in-law, until his death and continues to work the harvests and welcome guests in the tasting room at J Dusi’s Winery.

 This fourth-generation brought their own unique contributions to the Dusi family.
 Michael, who grew up with a passion for trucks, farm equipment and “all things chrome” just as his grandfather Dante and great-uncle Benito did.
 Michael established the Dusi Trucking Company that transports grapes and wines throughout California.
 His company has developed specialized logistics solutions for the wine and beer industry including warehousing, refrigerated flatbed, and dry-van trucking.

-Matthew bought the special property on the west side of California Highway 101, now known as Ranch 7, Caterina’s Hill.
+Matt bought the special property on the west side of California Highway 101, known as Caterina’s Hill.
 Caterina had purchased those 22 acres in 1945 on the west side of California Highway 101.
 The property had been owned first by Louis Fortini and then sold to Mr. Brown who in turn sold it to Caterina.
 Almonds were originally grown on her property.
 Later, wheat and barley were farmed on her property by Mike Dusi until the year 2000 when his parents, Dante and Dorothy, planted their legendary Zinfandel vines on Caterina’s Hill.
-Caterina’s great-grandson, Matthew, bought the property from his father in 2002.
-Matthew and his wife Ali decided to plant a new variety, Syrah, in 2002.
+Caterina’s great-grandson, Matt and his wife, Ali, bought the property from his father in 2002.
+Matt and his wife Ali decided to plant a new variety, Syrah, in 2002.
 This was a dramatic change in variety and grape growing techniques for the Dusi family.
-Matthew traveled to France to learn the farming techniques and trellis styles for this new Rhone Variety.
+Matt traveled to France to learn the farming techniques and trellis styles for this new Rhone Variety.